fahadahaf/satori_old/README.md

 # SATORI
 SATORI is a Self-ATtention based deep learning model to capture Regulatory element Interactions in genomic sequences.
 It can be used to infer a global landscape of interactions in a given genomic dataset, without a computationally-expensive post-processing step.

+## Dependency
+SATORI is written in python 3.
+The following packages are required:

 ## Usage
 ```